Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 You don't feel any pressure?

-Given you any pause about your support for the governments that have come to power following the Arab Spring.
+Have recent events in the Middle East given you any pause about your support for the governments that have come to power following the Arab Spring?

 Where do you go to kind of sort things out on your own?